netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Bottleneck Detection {#bottleneck}

 If live traffic information is not available, bottleneck detection can help to identify links that should be avoided.
-In path-aware networks, this can be done using approaches such as {{UMCC}}.
+In PANs, this can be achieved using approaches such as {{UMCC}}.

 An alternative is to use SCION's SCMP `traceroute` command ({{Section 6 of SCION-CP}}) to measure the latency between two consecutive AS border routers.
 The measured latency can be compared to earlier measurements or to the latency given in the path metadata.
-Discrepancies can be an indication of high traffic and queueing problems on the measured link.
+Discrepancies can be an indication of high traffic volume and queueing on the measured link.

 While traceroute may be useful, it should be used with care: